mmomtchev/Urban-Tech-Guerilla/README.md

 Depending on your political goals, this might be a good choice.
 However those few situations which would actually require it are currently considered out for scope of this guide.

+Should you eventually decide to follow this route, be advised that no one is able to think clearly and exercise self-control during their first gunfight.
+This fact is very well known to the military where they have this expression about "seeing the elephant".
+It is considered that fresh recruits enjoy a 1:3 to 1:5 numerical-equivalence disadvantage against combat veterans.
+Then account for the fact that you will likely by outnumbered and outgunned.

 ## Addendum

 ### Practical Guides